- Home

 Unknown factors

 There are some things the medical team may not know until the surgery is in progress.
-The surgeon will discuss these with you during your preoperative assessment appointment.
+The surgeon will discuss these with you beforehand.

-Adding another surgeon – Another surgeon may be called into the theatre to assist your surgeon.
+Another surgeon may be in the theatre to assist your surgeon.
 This is standard practice, as the extra support can help achieve the best outcome for you.
 For example, a gynaecological surgeon may ask a colorectal surgeon to assist if they discover gynaecological cancer extending into the bowel.

-Removing extra tissue – It may be difficult for your doctor to tell you exactly what will be removed during the surgery, as scans don’t always detect all of the cancer.
-If the cancer is found in places not shown on scans, your surgeon may remove extra tissue to cut out as much cancer as possible.
+It may be difficult for your surgeon to tell you exactly what will be removed during the surgery, as scans don’t always detect all of the cancer.
+You may be asked to give consent to remove extra tissue if the cancer is found in places not shown on scans.

-Creating a stoma – The medical team will talk to you before surgery if there is a possibility of creating an artificial opening in the body (stoma).
-An example of a stoma is a colostomy, when part of the large bowel is brought out through a surgically created opening in the abdomen, and a disposable bag is attached to collect waste matter from the body.
+The medical team will talk to you before surgery if they might need to create an artificial opening in the body (stoma).
+An example of a stoma is a colostomy.
+This is when part of the large bowel is brought out to the surface of your abdomen through an opening created surgically, and a disposable bag is attached to collect waste matter.
 A stoma may be temporary or permanent.

 More resources